 The best thing you can do for someone with cancer is just to be there for them and perhaps help them feel normal.
 Let them know you are there to talk whenever they want to.
 Sometimes just having you listen is all they need.
 Don’t avoid talking about their treatment, but don’t make it the topic of every conversation.
 Sometimes they won’t want to talk about it and a ‘normal’ conversation might be just what they need and the best way of supporting them.
 And if you don't know what to say that's OK, you could just let them know that.

 Although it is our nature to ask questions, sometimes questions might not be welcomed and can cause a person with cancer to feel uncomfortable.
-Asking politely if it’s okay to ask a question can be helpful and make sure they know it’s okay to say no if they don’t want to answer or if they don’t want to talk.
+Asking politely if it’s okay to ask a question can be helpful to many people and making sure they know it’s okay to say no if they don’t want to answer or if they don't want to talk is alwasy appropriate.

 Giving advice and suggestions in these situations is also difficult.
 You may want to help by offering advice and it may be that case that you find something familiar to relate to their situation.
 This is fine if you have been in their situation, but remember everyone’s treatment is different.
 What worked for you might not work for them and negative stories about their situation are never helpful.